 Cool the candle at room temperature.
 Avoid extremely hot or cold rooms.
-Also, keep them spaced about 4-5" apart from one another.
+Also, keep them spaced about 4-5 inches apart from one another.

 After the candle has cooled, re-pour about 1/8th of an inch of melted wax on the top surface of the cooled candle.

 - After your candles have cured, you can use a heat gun to help fix minor issues.
 Check out our FAQ on correcting surface flaws.